 RTC is the public transit agency for Quebec City, Canada.
 It ensures the mobility of people in the urban agglomeration of Quebec City by offering public transport and promoting the integration of different transportation solutions.

 In search of a data-driven solution to bus bunching, RTC turned to SimWell - an industrial engineering company supporting business decisions with simulation, data science, and optimization, based in US and Canada.
 SimWell’s solution to the bus bunching problem involved simulation modeling with AnyLogic.

-In a perfect world, every bus would arrive at a stop according to plan to most efficiently serve customers.
-In reality, several problems can occur: traffic congestion, schedule gaps and coincidences, overcrowding and uneven loads, etc. All of these create problems for customers and impact on the rest of the transit line.
+In a perfect world, every bus would arrive at a stop according to planned frequency to efficiently serve customers.
+In reality, several problems can occur and breakdown any well-thought plans: traffic congestion, schedule gaps, mechanical failures, unexpected demand leading to overcrowding and uneven loads, etc. All of these create problems for customers and impact the rest of the transit route.

 The objective of this project was to improve service quality for the customers while maintaining or improving the quality of work for bus drivers.
 Using a simulation model, engineers wanted to test solutions and see their potential impact and risk for customers and bus drivers before deployment into the real world.

 One of the main goals of using the simulation model for transportation system analysis was to figure out the best solution to solve the bus bunching problem.
 Another goal was to allow stakeholders and decision-makers to witness experimentation and see how solutions physically operate and not just with tables and statistics.
 AnyLogic’s UI and 2D and 3D animation capabilities fully covered these requirements, providing multiple views and strong features.

 Implementation flexibility thanks to JAVA extensibility and the ability to package the model as the standalone application was also a big advantage of using AnyLogic as transportation modelling software.
 The solution allowed the model to run without being installed on end user’s machines.